 Dr Robert Akparibo is a Nutrition Epidemiologist and Public Health specialist with expertise in mixed method research.
 He holds a double Masters, and PhD Degrees in Public Health.

-We can provide options for accommodation for those who wish to stay overnight in Sheffield.
-Some hotels we would recommend:
+We can provide options for accommodation for those who wish to stay overnight.
+Hotels we recommend will be listed after location has been confirmed.

 For more information email email@example.com